 It can be difficult to realize that you or someone close to you is suffering from a co-occurring disorder.
 Fortunately, substance use disorders and narcissistic personality disorder are treatable conditions that can be addressed with the help of a formal addiction treatment program.

 Without dual diagnosis treatment, people with co-occurring disorders may struggle to recover from these conditions.
-If substance abuse is treated without regard to the personality disorder, it may be difficult for the person to find lasting recovery.
-Likewise, only treating the NPD leaves the person at risk for continued substance abuse.
+If substance use is treated without regard to the personality disorder, it may be difficult for the person to find lasting recovery.
+Likewise, only treating the NPD leaves the person at risk for continued substance use.

 Dual diagnosis treatment exists especially for those who suffer from co-occurring disorders like NPD and addiction.
 In a dual diagnosis treatment program, patients are provided with a customized form of treatment that treats the whole person.
 This holistic approach allows patients the opportunity to address each issue individually.